 - Vascularized fibular graft reconstruction

-For most of our oncology patients, rehabilitation starts soon after surgery and once they are surgically and medically stable.
-Inpatient rehabilitation focuses on teaching patients how to move and function safely with reconstructed limbs and continues on an out patient basis.
-For patients requiring an amputation, we coordinate their post-surgery prosthetic fitting and rehabilitation as well.
+For all patients, rehabilitation starts as soon as possible after surgery.
+Inpatient rehabilitation focuses on teaching patients how to move and function safely with reconstructed limbs and continues on an outpatient basis.

 Research & Clinical Trials